madsmsc/SFMovieService/README.md

 ## TODO
 * The API key for the Google api is not yet restricted.
 It should be.
-* Errors in the code are not handled very gracefully.
-They are just ignored and logged.
+* Errors in the code are not handled very gracefully - They are just ignored.
 * The title autocompletion doesn't seem to work in FF.
 Maybe it just doesn't support some of the new HTML5 features.
 * Sql injection.
 I should sanitize the input from SF movie api.